djmejiaamador/Basic-Search-engine/README.md

 # Basic-Search-engine
 This is a Search Engine that utilizes a multithreaded web crawler.
-The Front End design is done using HTML/CSS and the Back End is done using SQL.
+The Front End design is done using HTML/CSS.

 The program crawls through a given link and parses out the HTML.
 The crawler will also look at inner sub-links and store all the text into a data structure that keeps track of each word's position, frequency, and what page it was found on.